-- 5. Any unsuccessful employee who has no reversion options may request that his/her name be placed on the Agency's internal layoff list and into the General Government Transition Pool Program for positions in job classifications where he/she had previously attained permanent status. - 6.
-The reversion of employees who are unsuccessful during their trial service period is not subject to the grievance procedure in Article 31.
+5. Any unsuccessful employee who has no reversion options may request that their name be placed on the Agency's internal layoff list and into the General Government Transition Pool Program for positions in job classifications where they had previously attained permanent status.

+6. The reversion of employees who are unsuccessful during their trial service period is not subject to the grievance procedure in Article 31.